rapid7/insightconnect-workflows/workflows/InsightIDR_Enable_User_in_Active_Directory/help.md

 # Description

-This workflow enable a user in Active Directory from an alert sent by InsightIDR
+This workflow enables a user in Active Directory from an alert sent by InsightIDR

 # Key Features

-* Enable user based on an alert from InsightIDR
+* User provisioning

 # Requirements

-Account credentials for an Active Directory user
+* Account credentials for an Active Directory user
-Admin access to Rapid7 InsightIDR and Rapid7 InsightConnect
+* Admin access to Rapid7 InsightIDR

 # Documentation